Aliases for TNFSF11 Gene

 GeneCards Summary for TNFSF11 Gene

-TNFSF11 (Tumor Necrosis Factor (Ligand) Superfamily, Member 11) is a Protein Coding gene.
-Diseases associated with TNFSF11 include tnfsf11-related autosomal recessive osteopetrosis and osteopetrosis, autosomal recessive 2.
+TNFSF11 (TNF Superfamily Member 11) is a Protein Coding gene.
+Diseases associated with TNFSF11 include Osteopetrosis, Autosomal Recessive 2 and Autosomal Recessive Malignant Osteopetrosis.
 Among its related pathways are ERK Signaling and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include cytokine activity and tumor necrosis factor receptor superfamily binding.
 An important paralog of this gene is TNFSF10.

 Cytokine that binds to TNFRSF11B/OPG and to TNFRSF11A/RANK.
 Osteoclast differentiation and activation factor.
 Augments the ability of dendritic cells to stimulate naive T-cell proliferation.
 May be an important regulator of interactions between T-cells and dendritic cells and may play a role in the regulation of the T-cell-dependent immune response.
 May also play an important role in enhanced bone-resorption in humoral hypercalcemia of malignancy (PubMed:22664871).
 Induces osteoclastogenesis by activating multiple signaling pathways in osteoclast precursor cells, chief among which is induction of long lasting oscillations in the intracellular concentration of Ca (2+) resulting in the activation of NFATC1, which translocates to the nucleus and induces osteoclast-specific gene transcription to allow differentiation of osteoclasts.
 During osteoclast differentiation, in a TMEM64 and ATP2A2-dependent manner induces activation of CREB1 and mitochondrial ROS generation necessary for proper osteoclast generation (By similarity).